Bookrage001/osc/resources/docs/widgets/matrices.md

 ### `matrix`
 - type: `array`
 - default: `[2,2]`
-- usage: defines the number of columns and and rows in the matrix.
+- usage: defines the number of columns and and rows in the matrix

 ### `start`
 - type: `integer`